jacoobia/consume/README.md

 **:heavy_exclamation_mark: The project is setup using PNPM, to switch to your preferred package manager delete `pnpm-lock.yaml` and reinstall.**

 ### Installing Dependencies

+This project enforces Unix style line-endings (LF), this can be an issue if you're working on a windows machine as the lint-staged pre-commit phase will enforce the CRLF line endings.
+You can disable autoCrlf like so: `git config --global core.autocrlf false`

 Once the project is cloned, simply install all of the dependencies